 Balanced Training for Athletes - "Reciprocal inhibition" explained

-While runners are upping their training for Spring season events, focus on training plans and nutrition are important, but injury prevention might be the most overlooked aspect.
+While runners can improve their training during any season, including outdoor sports' off-seasons -- focusing on training plans and nutrition are important, but injury prevention might be the most overlooked aspect.

 There’s a process called “reciprocal inhibition” that should be applied to a runner’s stretching, which can be found in yoga.
 The explanation is that one set of muscles contracts while the opposing set relaxes to create smooth movement.
 For example, while running, the leg lifts to propel you forward, using quads and hip flexors, and the hamstrings, low back, and calves must relax… until impact, when the reverse actions happen.
 This is called “inhibition” and “facilitation”; when the inhibition and facilitation are not balanced, injuries can occur.